bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/listtransactions.md

 - n: "→ →<br>`blockindex`"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
-  d: "The block height of the block on the local best block chain which includes this transaction.
+  d: "The index of the transaction in the block that includes it.
 Only returned for confirmed transactions"

 - n: "→ →<br>`blocktime`"
   t: "number (int)"